-6.6.1 Internal students are expected to be available for all examinations at the specified venue during the primary and secondary examination periods.
+- 6.6.1 Internal students are expected to be available for all examinations at the specified date, time and location during the primary and secondary examination periods, irrespective of any conflict with a planned holiday or special event. - 6.6.2 Internal students who meet the following criteria may apply to sit their secondary examination off-campus in their home country/state if: - a. they are completing their final course of study; and - b. they have a home address outside South Australia, as recorded on the student record system, and - c. they cannot sit the secondary examination on campus due to extenuating circumstances. - 6.6.3 Off-campus secondary examination may also be available to internal students who are elite athletes or performing artists as defined on the University's website if they have a training/sporting/rehearsing/performing commitment that prevents them from being present at the scheduled venue.
+In such cases applications are not restricted to students completing their final course of study.

-- 6.6.2 Off-campus secondary examination arrangements may be available to students who: - a. have a home address outside South Australia, as recorded on the student record system, and - b. are studying at a UniSA campus in South Australia, and - c. are intending to return home immediately after their examinations, and - d. request to sit a secondary examination in their home country/state. - 6.6.3 If a student is assigned a secondary examination, they are expected to delay travel to attend the examination at its scheduled venue. - 6.6.4 If the student cannot delay their travel, they may apply to sit the examination off-campus. - 6.6.5 The student must apply to sit the examination off-campus by lodging the prescribed form with Campus Central within five working days of being assigned a secondary examination. - 6.6.6 The student must propose their own invigilation arrangements, as outlined in clauses 6.5.6 6.5.11. - 6.6.7 Off-campus examinations must be held at the same time as the equivalent on-campus examinations, and will not be approved for an alternate time.
+- 6.6.4 The student must apply to sit the examination off-campus by lodging the prescribed form with Campus Central within five working days of being assigned a secondary examination. - 6.6.5 For students granted a supplementary examination, the off-campus application must be lodged with Campus Central using the prescribed form no later than five working days following result release for the relevant study period. - 6.6.6 In cases where an application to sit the secondary examination off-campus is approved the student will be allocated to an approved external examination centre where possible.
+Where this is not possible the student must propose their own invigilation arrangements, as outlined in clauses 6.5.6 6.5.10. - 6.6.7 Off-campus examinations must occur on the same date and South Australian time as the published schedule for internal students and will not be approved for an alternate time.

-6.7 Procedures for proctored (invigilated) online examinations
+6.7 Procedures for invigilated online examinations